Finland is famous for being the “Happiest Country in the World”, as well as having the world’s best education system. They make children happy!

 When happiness is a key focus then it is more likely to be achieved.
 Teachers have authentic and connected relationships with students for up to 1/3 of their day.
 What a great opportunity to make a genuine difference.
 Finnish schools focus on happiness.

-Learn more about Finnish Curriculum and Schools – If you want to learn more about Finnish curriculum and schools we are excited to explore this topic with you as key partners of New Nordic School.
+Learn more about Finnish Curriculum and Schools – If you want to learn more about Finnish curriculum and schools we are excited to explore this topic with you as key partners.

 For more information on how you can partner with us, visit: